 - Will they bring a value-added service to existing and potential new clients?

-- What do I really need from a new employee, and is there a skills gap that they can fill?
+- What do I really need from a new employee and is there a skills gap they can fill?

-We’d recommend asking the same questions to each candidate, as this will help you compare their skills and expertise.
-The questions must relate to the role, its responsibilities, and ways to assess a candidate’s previous work history – past behaviour is an excellent predictor of future behaviour.
+We recommend asking your candidates the same questions, as this will help you compare their skills and expertise.
+The questions should relate to the role and responsibilities.
+You’ll also need to assess candidates’ previous work history (past behaviour is an excellent predictor of future behaviour).

 Try not to interview candidates too far apart.
-If necessary and possible, keep a day or two free in your diary and interview each one back to back.
-This is an exceptional method of comparing their personalities, skills, and fit for your business.
+If possible, keep a day or two free in your diary and then hold a series of back-to-back interviews.

-It can be prudent to be more relaxed and informal with candidates, to ensure that you see them in a true light.
-Some people don’t perform well in a structured and rigid interview process, but a more informal setting will let their true characteristics come through.
-Furthermore, if a candidate’s experience is limited, key personality traits such as energy, drive, tenacity, motivation, and determination may win you over.
-These traits could be better discovered in a freer setting.
+A little tip for you: The more relaxed and informal the interview process, the more you’re likely to see candidates in their true light.
+Some people don’t perform well in structured and rigid interviews and a more informal setting will let their true characteristics shine through.
+What’s more, if a candidate’s experience is limited, key personality traits, such as energy, drive, tenacity, motivation and determination may win you over.

-- Can you give an example of how determined you have been recently?
+- Can you give an example of how determined you’ve been recently?